mattkrick/react-portal-hoc/README.md

 Options:
 - `clickToClose`: Default is `false`.
 If true, clicking outside of the portal will close it
 - `clickToEsc`: Default is `false`.
 If true, hitting Escape will close the portal
 - `toggle`: An element that will toggle the portal popping up or going away.
+If clicked while the portal is open, the portal will close.
 - `isOpen`: Default is `false`.
 If you don't provide a `toggle` and want to manually manage the portal, use this.
 While this could be used in conjunction with a `setTimeout`, be warned that if you do, there is a special place in hell for you.